Aveosoftware/aveoauth/README.md

 # Biometric Login

-## Configuration for Biometric Login
+## Configuration for Biometric Login for Android

 Add the dependency for Android in `app -> src -> main -> AndroidManifest.xml` under `<manifest>`